phaserjs/phaser/v3/dev-guide/IDEAS.md

 Add a Registry -  a game level Data component, accessible from any State.

 Look at adding events to the Data component, so you can be notified about changes to objects stored within it.
+Something like the way Freezer does it? https://github.com/arqex/freezer

 Rename ParticleRenderer to BlitterBatch.